CS577/677 Modern Language Processors Spring 2018

-- March 30 & Apr 4: Compiler and Interpreter Architecture; the Java Virtual Machine (pdf slides) (pdf slides 4-up)
+- Apr 5 & 10: Compiler and Interpreter Architecture; the Java Virtual Machine (pdf slides)

 and Quick Compilation (rough notes)

-- Apr 27: Basic Compiler Optimizations and SSA (pdf slides) (pdf slides 4-up)
+- May 3 & 8: Basic Compiler Optimizations and SSA; Dataflow Analysis (pdf slides)

-- Tim Lindholm & Frank Yellin, The Java Virtual Machine Specification, 2nd ed., happily available on-line
+- Tim Lindholm, Frank Yellin, Gilad Bracha, and Alex Buckley, The Java Virtual Machine Specification, Java SE 8 ed., happily available online.

 Java Implementations and Tools